 Before we dive into the order you should read the New Testament and how to read the different types of literature, let’s look at a little NT background first:

-The Bible is divided into two sections: the Old Testament and the New Testament.
+The Bible is organized into two sections: the Old Testament and the New Testament.
 The New Testament was written by a number of authors between the time of Jesus’ death and around 100 AD.
 That said, the New Testament canon (the books that make up the NT) wasn’t decided upon until around 393 AD during the Council of Carthage.

 The New Testament (like the Old) is made up of a variety of types of literature.
 The first five books – the Gospels and Acts – are narratives.
 They tell the story of Jesus’ life and ministry.
 The next 21 books are all letters.
 And the final book – Revelation – is a recounting of a vision.
 Many refer to Revelation as “apocalyptic literature,” which was fairly popular in first century Judaism.